DavisVaughan/almanac-old/README.md

 ```

 You can tweak the calendar by adding new holidays, or removing existing
 ones.
-Here we add Thursday the 21st as a holiday, but remove Valentine’s
+Here we add Thursday the 21st as a holiday, but remove President’s
 Day for that year.

 ``` r